The impact of memory on learning sequence-to-sequence tasks: Concluding perspectives

 We thank Roman Belousov, Alessandro Ingrosso, Stéphane d'Ascoli, Andrea Gambassi, Florian Berger, Gogui Alonso, AJ Hudspeth, Aljaz Godec and Jyrki Piilo for stimulating discussions.
 A.S. is supported by a Chicago Prize Postdoctoral Fellowship in Theoretical Quantum Science.
+S.G. acknowledges funding from Next Generation EU, in the context of the National Recovery and Resilience Plan, Investment PE1 – Project FAIR “Future Artificial Intelligence Research”.
+This resource was co-financed by the Next Generation EU [DM 1555 del 11.10.22].
+ER acknowledges financial support from PNRR MUR project PE0000023-NQSTI.